Dana Biosphere Reserve: Geology

 Dana's unique landscape is formed by an outcrop (exposed bedrock) of fluvial sandstone, dating back to the Paleozoic and Lower Cretaceous.
-It is also covered by shallow marine carbonate rocks from the Upper Cretaceous and Tertiary period.
-The area around Dana is further characterized by a horst (called the Dana Horst) formed by two faults running from East to West, which are the Salawan fault and the Dana fault.
-The Horst contains Precambrian Granitoids and volcanic rocks in contact with Cretaceous rocks.
-The origin of this basaltic formation is believed to be from two distinct volcanic eruptions: the first dating back to somewhere between the Miocene and Pleistocene, while the second is a highly recent eruption of the nearby Jabal Al-Qadisyah.
+It is also covered by shallow marine carbonate rocks from the Upper Cretaceous and the Tertiary period.
+The area around Dana is further characterized by a horst, the Dana Horst, formed by two faults running from east to west, which are the Salawan Fault and the Dana Fault.
+The horst contains Precambrian granitoids and volcanic rocks in contact with Cretaceous rocks.
+The origin of this basaltic formation is believed to be from two distinct volcanic eruptions: the first dating back to somewhere between the Miocene and Pleistocene, while the second is a highly recent eruption of the nearby Jabal al-Qadisiyah.

 Flora and fauna

 The diverse environment of Dana is home to 703 plant species, 215 species of birds, and 38 species of mammals.

 Plants

 Dana is the most diverse area of plant life in the country, consisting of numerous vegetation types including: Phoenician juniper, evergreen oak, sand dunes, acacia, and rocky sudanian.
 Dana is the southernmost area in the world to host the Mediterranean cypress, Cupressus sempervirens.
 Of the hundreds of plants species inhabiting Dana, three can be found nowhere else in the world.
 Many plants, especially trees and shrubs, grow in the highlands of the nature reserve.